BozJR/four-card-feature-section/README.md

-# Frontend Mentor - Four card feature section solution
+# Four card feature section solution

-This is my solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the creating a basic Four card feature section of a webpage.

 ## Table of contents